localizely/intl_utils/README.md

     project_id: # Get it from the https://app.localizely.com/projects page.
     upload_overwrite: # Set to true if you want to overwrite translations with upload.
 Default: false
     upload_as_reviewed: # Set to true if you want to mark uploaded translations as reviewed.
 Default: false
+    ota_enabled: # Set to true if you want to use Localizely Over-the-air functionality.
+Default: false
 </pre>

 ### Add ARB files